Thira (Santorini), Greece

 Information not currently available.

-A three-minute walk brings you to the cable car that goes back to the pier.
+Your tour ends at Fira Town, with a ten-minute walk down to the cable car station.
 Guests who wish to stay in town to shop or explore independently are welcome to do so, but must make their own way back to the ship.